Ensive/learning-tech/cracking-the-coding-interview/README.md

-# Cracking the Coding Interview book
+# Cracking the Coding Interview book (coding solutions)

-Solving problems from the book one by one, for now in JavaScript
+Coding solutions for problems one by one from the book using JavaScript